ricardopmarinho/simulte/README.md

 ========================== SO FAR ==========================

-Two of the same devices communicating
+CAIN message are being sent for two relays

 ========================== NEXT ============================

-Check where change destination device
+Check where change connectAddress and localAddress

 ========================== LAST UPDATE =====================

-07/04/2019 - August 20th
+07/04/2019 - August 21th